bahmutov/next-update/README.md

 [stats.js](https://github.com/bahmutov/next-update/blob/master/src/stats.js).

-If the dependency module has been upgraded by anyone else, its statistics will be displayed with each test
+If the dependency module has been upgraded by anyone else, its statistics will be displayed with each test.

 ```sh
 stats: deps-ok 0.0.7 -> 0.0.8 success probability 44.44% 8 success(es) 10 failure(s)
 ```

+A lot of NPM modules [do not have tests](http://npmt.abru.pt/), but at least you can judge if someone else has success going from verion X to version Y of a dependency.

 ## Use